Drug Rehab Centers for Co-Occurring Disorders

 People who have a co-occurring disorder have a mental health issue in addition to their addiction issue.
 The two problems tend to wind around one another, like the threads in a carpet, and it can be difficult to pull those threads apart and deal with them separately.
 Tug on one strand and the other strand comes along as well.
 In order to truly heal, both conditions must be treated, and since they cannot be separated, they must be treated at the same time.
 The best drug rehabilitation centers that provide care for co-occurring disorders are designed to do just that.

-This article will outline the fundamentals of a comprehensive program designed to address co-occurring disorders.
-This is the sort of care we provide at Alta Mira, and our counselors have a significant amount of specialized training and experience in handling these complicated issues.
+This article will outline the fundamentals of a comprehensive multi-disciplinary program designed to address co-occurring disorders.
+This is the sort of care we provide at Alta Mira, and our psychologists, counselors and consulting ASAM-certified physicians have a significant amount of specialized training and experience in handling these complicated issues.
 If you have any questions about the best treatments for co-occurring disorders, or you’d like to learn more about our programs, please contact us today.
 Our admissions counselors are standing by to take your call.

 - Mood disorders

 Some people who have mental illnesses know the names of their illnesses, and they might have received care for those conditions in the past.
 People with schizophrenia, for example, might have begun to exhibit symptoms of the disease during adolescence, and they might be quite adept at describing what schizophrenia is and how the condition is typically treated.
 Other people, however, may have absolutely no idea that they’re struggling with a mental health issue, and they may blame the symptoms they feel solely on their addictions.
 Obtaining an accurate diagnosis is essential, as it allows experts to pull together an appropriate treatment plan, so most rehab centers for co-occurring disorders provide a thorough screening for mental illness, regardless of whether the patient claims to know of the disease or not.